offsecph/CREAMpi/README.md

 - Balena etcher / Rufus

 Note:
- Installation of kali over the internet using ethernet cable can be done if the pi is fresh out of the box.
+ Installation of kali over the internet using ethernet cable can be done if the MicroSD is fresh from the box.

 ---
-##### Install kali via SD card
+##### Install kali via MicroSD card

 - Download kali image on https://www.kali.org/get-kali/#kali-arm make sure to install the 64bit version on raspberry pi 4b,
 - Download balena etcher portable flasher tool https://etcher.balena.io/
-- Flash the kali image on the SD card via USB card reader
+- Flash the kali image on the MicroSD card via USB card reader
 - Install the SD Card on pi

 ##### Install kali via Ethernet port
-- Format the SD card to FAT32
+- Format the MicroSD card to FAT32/EXFat if 128gb or higher
-- Plug the SD Card on the pi
+- Plug the MicroSD Card on the pi
 - On the menu, select Operating system and select *Other general-purpose OS*
 - Select Kali Linux (make sure to install 64 bit for raspberry pi 4b)
 ---